 Of course the key to leveraging direct mail is having your audience's physical address.

-What was previously an opportunity barrier is no longer an issue as our connected world has created the ability to identify and append physical addresses to an email address, creating the opportunity to re-open that door of communication.
+What was previously a barrier is no longer an issue.
+Our connected world has created the ability to identify and append physical addresses to an email address, creating the opportunity to re-open that door of communication.

 With the physical address in hand, create personalized pieces using the same level of targeting and ease that has made email and display ad marketing so popular.

 Variable data printing enables the individualization of each piece with copy and images at scale.
 Reference previous purchases or website activity and even provide an incentive to purchase through a unique offer code.

 Take Your Direct Mail Back to the Inbox

 What if there was a way, even though you’re dealing with opted-out individuals, you could regain access to the inbox?
 With Informed Delivery® you can.

 Through the USPS®’ Informed Delivery program registrants receive a daily email that provides a digital preview of the mail a household will receive that day.
 The email features scanned images of the exterior of incoming mail pieces, thus providing an immediate additional digital impression for your direct mail campaign.

 What's more, brands can take engagement one step further by including an interactive campaign with a custom ride-along image and target URL.
 The best part — the USPS charges no fees to participate in these interactive campaigns.

 This means that even though you may not have the ability to use an individual's email address, by using Informed Delivery, you regain access to the recipient's email box via the Informed Delivery email.